yzernik/guides/ubuntu/thundroid_full.md

 👉 See [Running a Full Node](https://bitcoin.org/en/full-node) for additional information.

+You can imagine that the Thundroid is not quite up to this huge  task.
+The download is not the problem, but to initially process the  whole blockchain would take weeks due to its resource restrictions.
+We need to download and verify the blockchain  with Bitcoin Core on a regular computer, and then transfer the data to  the Thundroid.
+This needs to be done only once.
+After that the Thundroid can easily  keep up with new blocks.

-Although we will set up the RaspiBolt for the Bitcoin testnet first,  the validation of the Bitcoin mainnet blockchain can take several days.
-This is the reason why we already start this task now.
+For the switch, the mainnet blockchain should be ready, so we'll already start this task now.

 ### Using a regular computer

-You can imagine that the Raspberry Pi is not quite up to this huge  task.
-The download is not the problem, but to initially process the  whole blockchain would take weeks due to its low computing  power and lack of memory.
-We need to download and verify the blockchain  with Bitcoin Core on a regular computer, and then transfer the data to  the Pi.
-This needs to be done only once.
-After that the Pi can easily  keep up with new blocks.

 This guide assumes that you will use a  Windows machine for this  task, but it works with most operating systems.
 You need to have about  250 GB free disk space available, internally or on an external hard disk.
 As indexing creates heavy  read/write traffic, the faster your hard disk the better.
 An internal  drive or an external USB3 hard disk will be significantly faster than  one with a USB2 connection.

-* **Recommended**: The best configuration is to format the  external hard disk of the Pi with the Ext4 file system, which is better  suited for our use case.
-Using SPC, we then copy the blockchain from  the Windows computer over the local network.
-* **Or**, if you want to use an external hard disk for  your Pi that already contains data, eg. because you already downloaded  the blockchain, this works as well.
-You can use the disk as is, but need  to skip the formatting part later in this guide.

 ### Download and verify Bitcoin Core

-Download the Bitcoin Core installer from bitcoin.org/download and  store it in the directory you want to use to download the blockchain.
-To  check the authenticity of the program, we calculate its checksum and  compare it with the checksums provided.
+Download the Bitcoin Core installer from [bitcoin.org/download]() and  store it in the directory you want to use to download the blockchain.
+To  check the authenticity of the program, calculate its checksum and  compare it with the checksums provided.

 In Windows, I’ll preface all commands you need to enter with `>` , so with the command `> cd bitcoin` , just enter `cd bitcoin` and hit enter.